Writing a Mystery Novel

 Suspense at First Sight in a mystery novel

 The first line and chapter of your story should present an image that instantly pulls the reader in.
-It’s crucial to be straightforward with what is at the core of the mystery from the first few pages.
+It’s crucial to be straightforward with what is at the core of the crime from the first few pages.
 One of the many ways most mystery novels begin is with the crime itself.
 Even when they don’t, they introduce the murder or crime pretty early in the book.
 This helps establish what the reader can expect from the book and arouses the reader’s curiosity and anticipation right at the beginning.

 Make the Reader a Cheerleader

-If your story has a detective known for being efficient, introduce flaws.
+If your mystery story has a detective known for being efficient, introduce flaws.
 The flaws can be personal conflicts, maybe a personality that is not entirely likeable.
-It can be a particular setting which restricts them from investigating with complete freedom (a lot of crime mysteries have detectives going to a small town where everyone knows each other and is suspicious of the outsider).
+It can be a particular setting which restricts them from investigating with complete freedom (a lot of crime mysteries novel have detectives going to a small town where everyone knows each other and is suspicious of the outsider).
 If your protagonist is not a detective but a regular person, usually the relative of the victim, have them go through sudden changes like suspecting a close friend or family.
 Do not hesitate to take your character on a roller-coaster ride.

 Which Mystery Are You?

 Even if suspense is at the core of your story, it is a genre which works very well with other genres.
 Apart from the classic murder mystery, literature also has romance mysteries, comedy mysteries, paranormal mysteries, historical mystery, etc. Rebecca by Daphne du Maurier is a classic romantic mystery while Janet Evanovich’s Stephanie Plum series is a brilliant example of comedy meets mystery.
 We recommend picking up a book similar to what you would like to write and see how the author plays with the storyline.